 Regaining consumer trust is no small feat, but the opportunity cost is far too great not to collectively get this right.
 While this is most directly a challenge for the marketer, an industry-wide commitment to restoring consumer trust stands to pay dividends.

-To hear Meridith speak on the customer experience at RampUp 2018, get your tickets here!
+To hear Meridith speak on the customer experience at RampUp 2018, watch the session video here!